uutils/coreutils/CONTRIBUTING.md

 ## Platforms

-We take pride in support many operating systems and architectures.
+We take pride in supporting many operating systems and architectures.

 **Tip:**
 For Windows, Microsoft provides some images (VMWare, Hyper-V, VirtualBox and Parallels)